ciodar/deep-labs/lab1/README.md

 |    56    |   Yes    |    835K    | **0.900** |
 |    56    |    No    |    835K    |   0.839   |

+A complete report of the results is available on [WandB](https://api.wandb.ai/links/dla-darcio/tkjq72ic).

 ### Exercise 2.2 - Object Localization
 We fully-convolutionalized the ResNet model and trained it on MNIST dataset.
 We show that this model can effectively object localization, even if it was trained only for classification.